Fenominall/FNLNexus/README.md

 # FNLNexus

-A modern Swift networking library with async/await, custom request builder, pagination, and circuit breaker support adopted to Swift 6.
+A modern Swift networking library with support of Swift Concurrency, custom request builder, pagination strategies, and circuit breaker support adopted to Swift 6.

 ## Features